cryptodeveloperbro/kabosu-coin/README.md

 ## SSL

-As a network, Pepeprivate supports complete, cryptographically secured connections at all levels.
-This includes, but is not limited to Pepeprivate Network Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].
+As a network, Kabosuprivate supports complete, cryptographically secured connections at all levels.
+This includes, but is not limited to Kabosuprivate Network Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].

-Pepeprivate Network will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over the Pepeprivate Network.
+Kabosuprivate Network will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over the Kabosuprivate Network.

-The use of SSL connections means that there will not be any possibility to use the Pepeprivate Network with unsecured or tampered connections (daemons), and that your privacy will remain a feature built in a protocol level.
+The use of SSL connections means that there will not be any possibility to use the Kabosuprivate Network with unsecured or tampered connections (daemons), and that your privacy will remain a feature built in a protocol level.

  * Below is an example how to generate SSL Keys with openssl